-Since the Margaret Busby New Daughters of Africa Award was launched in 2020, we have had an amazing response from so many generous supporters, including the 200 contributors to the literary anthology who donated their fees.
-This enabled us to provide a full scholarship to Idza Luhumyo (MA Comparative Literature 2021).
-Idza came to SOAS from Nairobi and had an amazing year at the School, which culminated in winning the Short Story Day Africa Prize 2021.
-Idza’s short story, titled Five Years Next Sunday was published as part of the anthology Disruption: New Short Fiction from Africa in September 2021.
+This enabled us to provide a full scholarship to Idza Luhumyo (MA, Comparative Literature, 2021).
+Idza came to SOAS from Nairobi and describes her time at SOAS as life-changing.
+Her MA culminated in her winning the Short Story Day Africa Prize 2021.
+Her story Five Years Next Sunday was published as part of the anthology Disruption: New Short Fiction from Africa in September 2021.

 Idza Luhumyo’s reflections on her MA in Comparative Literature at SOAS, 2020-21